1nsekhon/coen174/README.md

 Vision: Contains the SwiftUI code for an alternative version of the iOS app that takes a photo upload input and scans text from the uploaded image, home to 10 of our unit tests.

-uiintegration1: Contains our final working app with UI integrated
+UIIntegration1: Contains our final working app with our custom UI integrated.
+This is the branch that we demoed on June 13th.

 # Building and Running the iOS App